ASCOMInitiative/AlpycaDevice/README.md

 API endpoints implementation for any ASCOM device.
 Templates for all ASCOM device types are provided.
 The "boiler plate" logic remains the same for any device.

+## 30-May-2023 These are for 0.1, and 0.3 experimental is now on the master branch

 ## [Alpyca Device Full Documentation](https://ascom-standards.org/alpycadevice/)

 ## [Quick Start Video Introduction](https://www.youtube.com/watch?v=bJ-1TJBfe0c")